Minor in World Languages

 If you have studied a language in high school or you speak a language at home as a first or second language, you may not need to take elementary or even intermediate language courses.
 Consult the department's placement guidelines, take the Spanish placement test if you are planning to take Spanish as one of your languages, or speak to a professor to determine the level that is appropriate for you.
 Native speakers can not earn credit for elementary-level courses.
 Students who took the AP test or the CLEP test can receive up to six credits that count towards a world languages minor.
 See the department chairperson for more information.

-Through its partnerships with other universities and study abroad providers, Salem State College's Center for International Education offers Arabic study abroad programs in a variety of international locations.
+Through its partnerships with other universities and study abroad providers, Salem State University's Center for International Education offers Arabic study abroad programs in a variety of international locations.